-- Elections for representatives to School-Based Planning Teams will take place annually. - Term of office will be one (1) year and may be staggered for continuity. - The elections will be conducted during a regularly scheduled building-level meeting. - Representatives to School-Based Planning Teams will be elected by RAP members at each school. - Alternates will also be elected as stated above. - Buildings with less than 29 RAP members may have two (2) RAP members elected to School-Based Planning Teams, buildings with 29 or more may elect three (3).
+- Elections for representatives to School-Based Planning Teams will take place annually. - Term of office will be at least one (1) year and may be staggered for continuity. - The elections will be conducted during a regularly scheduled building-level meeting. - Representatives to School-Based Planning Teams will be elected by RAP members at each school. - If no RAP members sit on the School-Based Planning Team, the RAP Office will assist in representing RAP members. - Alternates will also be elected as stated above.

+Buildings with less than 20 RAP members may have two (2) RAP members elected to School-Based Planning Teams, buildings with 20 or more may elect three (3).